-The ScottishPower Compliance Division is responsible for the implementation of the Business Separation Policy.
-Scottish Power's Chief Compliance Officer is responsible for this Policy and will report to the Board and the Audit and Compliance Committee on compliance against this policy as appropriate, primarily through publication of the annual Business Separation Compliance Officer Report.
+The ScottishPower Compliance Division is responsible for this Policy and will review it on an annual basis.
+ScottishPower's Chief Compliance Officer will report to the Board and the Audit and Compliance Committee on compliance against this policy as appropriate, primarily through publication of the annual Business Separation Compliance Officer Report.
 The Business Compliance Officer for Networks also provides an independent oversight of the Business Separation compliance framework.